 I know - you're probably thinking "won't that be more noticeable?"
 Often these devices blend in with hair or blend with the rim of glasses for those who wear them.
 Let's take a look:

-While in-canal hearing aids are known for their discreet fit and minimal visibility, RIC hearing aids offer a unique blend of subtlety and functionality.
-With RIC devices, the receiver, or speaker, sits directly in the ear canal while the microphone and processor rest behind the ear, connected by a thin wire.
+In-canal hearing aids are known for being discreet, but receiver-in-canal (RIC) hearing aids can offer a great mix of low-profile design and high performance.
+With RIC devices, the tiny speaker sits inside your ear canal, while the rest of the components—like the microphone and processor—sit behind your ear, connected by a thin wire.

 Custom Molded Versus ‘Ready to Wear’ Hearing Aids.